 What is seborrhoeic dermatitis

 Seborrhoeic dermatitis is a common, harmless, scaling rash affecting the face, scalp and other areas.
-It is most likely to occur where the skin is oily.
 The American spelling is ‘seborrheic’, and ‘dermatitis’ is sometimes called ‘eczema’.

 Dandruff (also called ‘pityriasis capitis’) is an uninflamed form of seborrhoeic dermatitis.
 Dandruff presents as scaly patches scattered within hair-bearing areas of the scalp.

 Seborrhoeic dermatitis may appear at any age after puberty.
 It fluctuates in severity and may persist for years.
 It may predispose to psoriasis.
 However, the plaques of psoriasis are more persistent, thicker, and a deeper red colour, with large flakes of white scale.
 Psoriasis is very likely to affect elbows and knees as well as the scalp.
 However, sometimes it is difficult to tell psoriasis from seborrhoeic dermatitis on the face, scalp and chest and your doctor may diagnose an overlap condition, known as ‘sebopsoriasis’.